Is Career Counseling Worth It?

 How Can I Succeed Working with a Career Counselor?

 Don’t sabotage your chances for success by not trying what your counselor suggests.
 You need to be open to change and be willing to step out of your comfort zone.
 Be honest with yourself and your counselor.
-If you are experiencing anxiety or depression, for example, hiding it or ignoring it will only interfere with your progress.
-Utilize your other supports like your friends, family, coworkers, and network connections, too.
+If you are experiencing anxiety or depression, hiding it or ignoring it will only interfere with your progress.
+Utilize your other supports like your friends, family, coworkers, and network connections.
 They know a lot about you and can provide different insights or suggestions that you might not have thought of.

 This article originally appeared on Your Money Geek and has been republished with permission.